scalar-labs/scalardl-java-client-sdk/docs/dl-getting-started.md

 ## Create your own contracts

-As we explained above, what you need to create your own contracts is extend `Contract` class and override the `invoke` method as you like.
+As we explained above, what you need to create your own contracts is extend the `Contract` class and override the `invoke` method as you like.
 We are preparing more sample contracts, so please wait for an update.

-To quickly run and test your contrats, [Scalar DL Emulator](https://github.com/scalar-labs/scalardl-emulator) might be useful.
+To quickly run and test your contrats in your local environment, [Scalar DL Emulator](https://github.com/scalar-labs/scalardl-emulator) might be useful.
 It uses a mutable in-memory ledger instead of an immutable ledger database and provides an interactive interface, making it easy to do trial and error testing.

 ## Interact with ClientService